LumiUG/LumiUG/README.md

-## About me
+## About me and me and me and me-
-I'm Lumi, an indie developer with many skills from Spain!
-Im learning Unity, C#, webdev, and other random stuff that I find interesting.<br>
+Yo!!
+I'm Lumi, an indie developer with many skills from Catalonia!<br>
+I'm experienced with Unity, C#, webdev, and other stuff that I find intersting.<br>
 <!-- <img src="https://komarev.com/ghpvc/?username=LumiUG"> -->

-## Programming Languages / Tech
+## Experience (Programming Languages)
+Or, well, at least most of the languages are listed here.<br>
+You'll have to check my projects, oh no!<br>

 <a href="https://www.w3.org/html">
 	<img align=left alt="HTML W3Schools" width="44px" src="https://github.com/LumiUG/LumiUG/blob/main/images/html5.svg"/>
 </a>